semahawk/nemo/BLUEPRINT.rst

    # Here, puts is the function name, and the option -n is supplied
    puts-n("sorted array: ");
-   # Here, sort is the function name, and the options -r and -q is supplied
+   # Here, sort is the function name, and the options -r and -q are supplied
    my array = [4, 2, 3, 6, 10];
    puts(sort-rq(array));